Looking to improve your welding skills on stainless steel plates? Look no further than this comprehensive guide!

 Q10: For 3mm stainless steel plate welding with vertical position, what should the current be with 2.5mm electrodes?

-During the peak time, adjust the electric current to 105A, adjust to 100A in the off-peak hours.
-Continuous arc welding is highly technical.
-The current is an important condition, but the more important condition is the welding skills.
-Only those who don’t have good skills use spot welding.
-The one who is able to apply continuous arc welding on less 2mm steel plate can be called a welder.
+During peak hours, adjust the electric current to 105A, and reduce it to 100A during off-peak hours.
+Continuous arc welding is a highly technical process, where the current is an important factor, but the most crucial factor is the welder’s skills.
+Only those who lack the necessary skills resort to spot welding.
+A welder is someone who can successfully apply continuous arc welding on steel plates less than 2mm thick.

 Q11： What type of electrodes is used for welding of 304 stainless steel plate?